-Mpow’s noise-cancelling headphones are affordable, reliable and we’ve found them to perform well.
-We have USB headsets, but it’s on our priority list to upgrade to wireless headphones before our next workcation.
+Anker’s noise-cancelling headphones are affordable, reliable and we’ve found them to perform well.
+We have USB headsets, but it’s on our priority list to upgrade to wireless headphones before our next workation.

 11. Bluetooth earphones

-My Mpow Flame Lite wireless earbuds might just be my most-used equipment after my laptop.
+Personally, my wireless earbuds are my most-used equipment after my laptop.
 They make a great cheaper alternative to Apple’s AirPods.
 They might not be as slick, but they’re robust, long-lasting and are a fraction of the price.

 12. Cloud storage and external hard drive

 Cloud storage provides a solid option in the modern world for backing up your files.
-We have an Amazon Drive account as our primary source of file storage.
+We have an Amazon Photos cloud storage account as our primary source of file storage.
 However, you can never be too careful, and so we also have a Seagate 2TB portable external hard drive for extra backup.

 Even if a camera isn’t essential for your work, it’s still fun to take on remote working trips to capture the experience.
 Your phone camera might cover everything you need, as the quality of mobile cameras just bets better all the time.
 But if you want to take your photography hobby a little more seriously, a DSLR camera is a good place to start.